The $k$-flip Ising game

-It is therefore of considerable interest to analyse dynamics of multi-agent noisy discrete choice games allowing for simultaneous decisions of a randomly chosen group of agents.
+In the present study we focus on analysing the $k$ - dependence of the decay time of metastable states at an example of a noisy binary choice (Ising) game \footnote{ Let us stress that the results obtained are, within taken assumptions, are also valid for dynamics of spin systems and neural networks. } allowing for simultaneous decisions of a randomly chosen group of agents.
 In this paper we consider a simplest setting of a noisy binary choice (Ising) game of $N$ agents located in the vertices of a complete graph played in discrete time in which at each time moment $k$ randomly chosen agents, $k \in [1,N]$, are allowed to reconsider their current strategies.
-It is to be expected that a transition from single-flip to "multi-flip" dynamics involving randomly formed clusters of $k$ agents should directly affect evolution pace by accelerating it.
+As has been already mentioned, it is to be expected that a transition from single-flip to "multi-flip" dynamics involving randomly formed clusters of $k$ agents should directly affect evolution pace by accelerating it.
 A quantitative assessment of this acceleration can be provided by studying, for given initial and final configurations of a system, a $k$ -dependence of a probability distribution of time interval (number of steps in the discrete time dynamics) characterising trajectories connecting these configurations.
 In the literature one usually considers the first moment of this probability distribution, the mean time interval.
 For Markovian dynamics a general way of computing it is described in the literature on Markov chains, see e.g. \cite{Kemeny1976,Grinstead1997}.
 Another popular strategy of addressing this issue is to use the Langevin \cite{bouchaud2013crises} or Fokker-Planck equation formalism \cite{Risken1996}, the latter employed, in particular, in the analysis of metastable state decay rate in the self-excited Ising game in \cite{antonov2021self,antonov2023transition}.

 The plan of the paper is the following.